Self-supervised debiasing using low rank regularization: Experimental setup

 \textbf{Architecture details.} We use ResNet-18 back-bone architecture with pretrained weights provided in in PyTorch \texttt{torchvision} implementations.
 For projection networks in SimCLR, we use the MLP consists of one hidden layer with feature dimension of 512, followed by a ReLU activation.
 We employ a single linear classifier in downstream tasks for all self-supervised learning methods.

+\textbf{Training details.} For MIMIC-CXR+NIH, both biased and main classifiers are trained by using Adam optimizer with learning rate of 0.0003.
+Biased and main classifiers are trained for 5 and 100 epochs, respectively.
+For a rank regularization, $\lambda_{reg}=10$ is used.
+For a upweighting, $\lambda_{up}=5$ is used with $\lambda_{\ell_2}=0.0005$.

-\textbf{Training details.} Both biased and main encoders are pretrained for 100 epochs on UTKFace, and 20 epochs on CelebA, by using Adam optimizer with learning rate of 0.0003.
+Both biased and main encoders are pretrained for 100 epochs on UTKFace, and 20 epochs on CelebA, by using Adam optimizer with learning rate of 0.0003.
 Cosine annealing scheduling \citep{loshchilov2016sgdr} is leveraged with warmup for the first 20 epochs on UTKFace, and 4 epochs for CelebA.

-For biased encoders, we apply rank regularization with using $\lambda_{reg}$ of 0.3, 0.5 and 0.1 for UTKFace (age), UTKFace (gender) and CelebA, respectively.
-This values are selected by tuning $\lambda_{reg} \in \{0.0, 0.1, 0.3, 0.5, 1.0\}$ for UTKFace and $\lambda_{reg} \in \{0.0, 0.05, 0.1, 0.2, 0.3\}$ for CelebA.
-Specifically, we report the results of model with highest bias-conflicting test accuracy over those with improved unbiased test accuracy compared to the SimCLR baseline.
+For biased encoders, we apply rank regularization with using $\lambda_{reg}$ of 0.3, 0.5, 0.01 and 0.03 for UTKFace (age), UTKFace (gender), CelebA (makeup) and CelebA (blonde), respectively.
+This values are selected by tuning $\lambda_{reg} \in \{0.0, 0.1, 0.3, 0.5, 1.0\}$ for UTKFace and $\lambda_{reg} \in \{0.0, 0.01, 0.02, 0.03, 0.05\}$ for CelebA.
+Specifically, we report the results of model with highest worst-group accuracy (for CelebA (blonde)), or bias-conflicting test accuracy over those with improved unbiased test accuracy compared to the SimCLR baseline.
 Same values are consistently used for upweighting in ablation study (Table \ref{4. table: ablation}).
 To emphasize the contribution of rank regularization, we do not control any other parameters, e.g., strength of $\ell_2$ regularization, temperature $\tau$, or number of training epochs.
 Specifically, we fix $\tau=0.07$ and $\lambda_{\ell_2}=0.0001$ for every experiment.

-After pretraining, we conduct either linear evaluation or finetuning with using $\lambda_{up}$ of 10, 5, 8 for UTKFace (age), UTKFace (gender) and CelebA, respectively.
-This values are selected by tuning $\lambda_{up} \in \{5, 8, 10\}$ using the above-mentioned decision rules.
+After pretraining, we conduct either linear evaluation or finetuning with using $\lambda_{up}$ of 10, 5, 8 and 15 for UTKFace (age), UTKFace (gender), CelebA (makeup) and CelebA (blonde), respectively.
+For UTKFace and CelebA (makeup), these values are selected by tuning $\lambda_{up} \in \{5, 8, 10\}$ using the above-mentioned decision rules, where $\lambda_{up} \in \{5, 8, 10, 15\}$ is compared for CelebA (blonde).
 Same values are consistently used in ablation study (Table \ref{4. table: ablation}).
 For linear evaluation, we train a linear classifier on top of pretrained main encoder for 3000 iterations on UTKFace, and 5000 iterations on CelebA, with using learning rate of 0.0003 and upweighting identified bias-conflicting samples.
-For semi-supervised learning, we finetune the whole main model for 5000 iterations, with using SGD optimizer, momentum of 0.9, $\lambda_{up}=8$, $\lambda_{\ell_2}=0.1$, and learning rate of 0.0001.
+For semi-supervised learning, we finetune the whole main model for 5000 iterations, with using SGD optimizer, momentum of 0.9, $\lambda_{\ell_2}=0.1$, learning rate of 0.0001, and $\lambda_{up}=8, 15$ for CelebA (makeup) and CelebA (blonde), respectively.

 \textbf{Data augmentations.} Following SimCLR, we generate multiviewed batch with random augmentations of (a) random resized crop with setting the scale from 0.2 to 1, (b) random horizontal flip with the probability of 0.5, (c) random color jitter (change in brightness, contrast, and saturation) with the probability of 0.8 and scale of 0.4, (d) random gray scaling with the probability of 0.2.
 In linear evaluation and finetuning, we only apply random horizontal flip.
 Same augmentation pipeline is applied to both SimSiam and VICReg.